JesseWWolfgang/pokeemerald-expansion/README.md

 # feature/extended-mystery-gifts

-This feature introduces locations and encounters to mimic the corresponding events from later games.
+This feature introduces locations and encounters to mimic the corresponding events from later games, common myths and brand new theoretical encounter events.

 It is based on the feature/available-mystery-gifts